This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Small hopper – the hopper on the CAM2 is pretty small, meaning you have to constantly refill it to keep momentum going during your grind.

-For less than $25, you get a grinder that’s capable of making delicious ground beef for burgers and sausages.
+For a low price, you get a grinder that’s capable of making delicious ground beef for burgers and sausages.
 It’s incredibly easy to use and doesn’t require any advanced knowledge to get going.

 Most of the unit is constructed with heavy duty plastic, then the blades are made of a quality stainless steel.
 The suction base is quite strong and will anchor the grinder to any counter or table top.